wp-plugins/itro-popup/readme.txt

 DONATE NOW! - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/?page_id=396)

 1. Unzip `itro-plugin.zip` to the `/wp-content/plugins/` directory or select it by "Add new" in the 'Plugins' menu in WordPress
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to "Settings->ITRO Popup" in the admin menu
+3. Go to "Settings->ITRO Popup" in the admin menu.
-4. Enjoy
+4. Enjoy!

 == Frequently Asked Questions ==